An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: Results on simulated graphs

 We designed a constrained SBM that generates affiliation networks, i.e. two vertices within the same community connect with probability $\lambda$, and from different communities with probability $\epsilon<\lambda$.
 We also added a parameter $\rho\in(0,1]$ to control the sparsity of the graph.
 The corresponding true connectivity matrix is

 where $K^*$ is the number of communities.

 To generate dense graphs (model 1), we set $\lambda = 0.9$, $\epsilon = 0.1$, and $\rho = 1$.
 We generated graphs with $n = 200$ vertices and the number of communities $K^* \in \{10, 11, \ldots, 18\}$.
 For each choice of $K^*$, we generated 100 networks independently.
 For each network, all the nodes were randomly divided into $K^*$ clusters with equal probability $1/K^*$, and then connected according to the connectivity matrix ${\Theta}^*$ and their cluster labels.
+Note that the simulated node clusters had very different sizes, ranging between 7 and 35, due to the high variance in block size.

 We also used $\lambda = 0.9$, $\epsilon = 0.1$ and $\rho = 0.2$ to generate sparse graphs (model 2), while keeping $K^* = 10$ but changing the network size $n \in \{200, 250, 300,350, 400, 450\}$.
 For each network size $n$, we followed the same procedure as in model 1 and generated 100 networks independently.